Animal welfare regulations 2018

 Please note that the exhibiting animals registrations were previously regulated by Leicestershire County Council under the Performing Animals (Regulation) Act 1925 but are now licensed as keeping or training animals for exhibition by Hinckley & Bosworth Borough Council under the new legislation.

 A licence will only be issued if compliance with the statutory general conditions and the statutory conditions for that licence type (known as the minimum standards) is proved at time of inspection.
 A licence will not be issued unless all minimum standards are met.

 During inspection, it will be assessed if the higher standards (which are detailed in the guidance and are colour coded) are being achieved.
 This will affect the star rating of the licence.
 To meet the higher standards the operator must achieve all blue standards and 50% of the red standards.

 Following inspection, the licence will be ranked low or high risk.

 The risk assessment and the level of compliance with the minimum and higher standards will then be used to determine the star rating of the licence.

 The star rating will determine if a one, two or three year licence is granted.

 For those applicants who carry on more than one licensable activity, they will be charged the full licence application fee for the highest application fee activity that they carry on.
 They will then be charged £47.58 for each other licensable activity carried on.

-If you have any questions about the legislation, please complete the Environmental Health contact form
+If you have any questions about the legislation, contact Environmental Health: Environmental Health contact form

 Last updated: 31/03/2023 14:13